Purple CornArtemis International

 - Promotes healthy aging and vascular integrity

-Artemis’ purple corn powders and extracts are ideal for a variety of applications including functional foods and beverages, dietary supplements, and as natural colorants.
+Artemis’ purple corn powders and extracts sold in bulk are ideal for a variety of applications including functional foods and beverages, dietary supplements, and as natural colorants.
 They are suitable for use in capsules, tablets, drink mixes, cosmetics, and more.